 In the past ten years, there have been several law suits in the United States filed by students who believe that the school's dress codes interfere with their rights.
 So far, in every case, the schools have won.

-Principal West said, "Uniforms are here to stay."
+Said Principal West, "Uniforms are here to stay."